 The human heart normally beats between 50 and 100 times per minute.
-Think about what it takes to maintain that heart rate throughout life.
+Think about what it takes to maintain that heart rate throughout life and how to avoid cardiac diseases.
 It is difficult to imagine a more perfect machine, but how does the heart work?

 The heart has two chambers, the atrium, and the ventricle, that works together to provide the body with the oxygen it needs to live.
 Oxygen-depleted blood from the body flows through the valves in the chambers to the heart, where it is pumped to the lungs.

 The oxygen-rich blood then returns to the heart and is subsequently pumped back to the body; But sometimes, people suffer from conditions, injuries, or diseases that affect this process and can seriously affect their health: it can be the beginning of cardiac diseases.

 And although many people have a general understanding of the working principles and functions of the heart, few people, except doctors, researchers and clinicians, understand how complicated the heart works.

 Some of the most common conditions of Cardiac diseases: